 Unpermitted activities may also affect the outcome of a building safety inspection, especially with unpermitted additions to the building.
 The building safety inspection of a building is conducted on the entire structure, including the original construction and any subsequent permitted addition.
 Unpermitted additions found by the building safety inspection process present an unsafe situation and shall be identified in the report, even if found to be properly built.
-Like a repair process identified by the report, legalizing an unpermitted addition would be a prerequisite to the completion of a successful building safety inspection report.
-Examples of unpermitted work that may affect building safety inspections include but are not limited to additions, alterations, balcony enclosures, etc.
+Like a repair process identified by the report, legalizing an unpermitted addition would be a prerequisite to the completion of a successful building safety inspections include but are not limited to additions, alterations, balcony enclosures, etc.